MVFofanov/BI_2021_Python/unix_tools/README.md

 ```
 chmod +x *.py
 ```
-- use this tools with avalaible options and arguments (use -h for help)
+- use this tools with avalaible options (use -h for help)
 ```
 ./ls.py -a ./test_directory
 ```